The Autoimmune Liver Disease Symposium

 ABOUT THE SPEAKERS

 Dr. Aliya Gulamhusein, MD, MPH FRCPC.
-Assistant Professor and Clinical Investigator, Toronto Centre for Liver Disease, Toronto General Hospital, University Health Network.
+Assistant Professor and Clinical Investigator, in the Division of Gastroenterology at the University of Toronto.
+Dr. Gulamhusein is co-lead of the Autoimmune Liver Disease Clinic, a dedicated program focused on optimizing care for patients with PBC, PSC, and autoimmune hepatitis, at the Toronto Centre for Liver Disease, Toronto General Hospital, University Health Network.

 Dr. Andy Mason is a Professor of Medicine and an Alberta Heritage Foundation for Medical Research Senior Scholar.
 He trained at the Liver Unit, Kings College Hospital, in London, England and then moved to Washington University, St. Louis as a Gastroenterology Fellow to train in molecular virology.
 At Ochsner Clinic Foundation, New Orleans he became the Medical Director of Liver Transplantation and an Assistant Professor in the Department of Medicine, Tulane University Medical Center.
 He relocated to the University of Alberta in 2002 and is currently the Director Research for the Division of Gastroenterology and Director of The Applied Genomics Centre.